Where can I buy insurance from? Policy Bazaar vs Agents vs Insurance Brands | Beshak

 - Banks offer special offers on term insurance plans to their account holders, and the process could be simple and time-saving.

-- Some banks invest into technology platforms to make the purchase process easy for you.
+- Several banks may also develop suave tech platforms and portals to make the purchase process easy and accessible.

 - Some others might get you exclusive discounts or promotional features, over and above what the insurer themselves offer.